rackerlabs/support-how-to/content/how-to/rackspace-email/best-practices-for-sending-emails-to-many-recipients/index.md

 This article provides best practices for sending legitimate email to several recipients through the Rackspace mail system.

-If you have received a bounce message when sending an email, see our list of [common email bounce messages](/support/how-to/common-email-bounces/) for more information.
+If you received a bounce message when sending an email, see our list of [common email bounce messages](/support/how-to/common-email-bounces/) for more information.